The Greek Phalanx wants YOU!

 Aspis (Shield) - A large round shield with a wooden core, usually covered with gessoed linen, leather, or thin bronze sheet.

-Thorax/Spolas/Linothorax (body armor) - There were two basic types of Greek body armor: two-piece clamshell cuirasses hammered from bronze (commonly called a thorax); and flexible “tube and yoke” cuirasses made from leather (commonly called a spolas), linen (commonly called a linothorax), or a composite of both, often featuring scale reinforcements.
+Thorax/Spolas/Linothorax (body armor) - There were two basic types of Greek body armor: two-piece cuirasses hammered from bronze (commonly called a thorax); and flexible “tube and yoke” cuirasses/corselets made from leather (commonly called a spolas), linen (commonly called a linothorax), or a composite of both, often featuring scale reinforcements.

-Knemides (greaves) - Shin guards hammered from bronze which clip to the legs without the use of straps.
+Knemides (greaves) - Shin guards hammered from bronze which clip to the legs without straps.

 Dory (Spear) - A 7-9 foot wooden thrusting spear, usually with an iron head and a bronze sauroter (“lizard sticker”) buttspike.